-As Director of College Counselling here at Beau Soleil, I am at the centre of a support network with every teacher, tutor and member of the house team playing a vital role.
+The Director of College Counselling here at Beau Soleil is at the centre of a support network with every teacher, tutor and member of the house team playing a vital role.
 Our holistic approach ensures that every student understands their strengths, using these to find the right fit for them in what they do next.

-Collectively, the staff at Beau Soleil have attended over two hundred different universities all around the world and have a wide range of experiences on which to draw, helping to find the best step forward for each and every student.
+Collectively, the staff at Beau Soleil have attended over two hundred different universities all around the world and have a wide range of experiences on which to draw, helping to find the best step forward for each student.